SysSynBio/edd/docs/Developer_Setup.md

 ### For Developers:

-* There is configuration already in place to help you work on EDD.
-Uncomment support for the Django debug toolbar in the sample `local.py` file
+There is configuration already in place to help you work on EDD.
+Uncomment support for the [Django debug toolbar][10] in the sample `local.py` file to run EDD with a helpful debug application.
+This will add an expandable toolbar to every page, showing information like request headers, SQL queries run, template context, signals fired, etc.

-* The EDD makes use of Node.js packages for managing front-end code.
+The EDD makes use of Node.js packages for managing front-end code.
 All dev dependencies are contained in the Dockerfile in the `node` directory, available under the tag `jbei/edd-node` on Docker Hub.
-This image has the programs `node`, `npm`, `grunt`, and `bower` installed, and is used to prepare front-end assets.
-EDD uses [TypeScript][4] for its client-side interface, and installs JavaScript libraries with [Bower][9].
+This image has `node` and `npm` installed, with all the packages necessary to build EDD.
+It is used as part of the build of the `jbei/edd-core` image, to prepare front-end assets.
-    * Running `start-edd.sh` will automatically compile TypeScript and install libraries
-    * Launch a container with the `jbei/edd-node` image, and mounting volumes from the `init` container, to manually run node commands; e.g.:
+EDD uses [TypeScript][4] for its client-side interface, and compiles JavaScript with third-party libraries using [Webpack][9].

+Running a full Docker build, for only some changes to the TypeScript code, will be inefficient.
+As a shortcut, you can instead launch a new container using the `jbei/edd-node` image, and use the `--volumes-from` flag to load in volumes from a `jbei/edd-core` EDD container.
+The container launched with `jbei/edd-node` can then compile TypeScript code, and copy the finished bundle code to the `jbei/edd-core` container.

-          docker run --rm -it --volumes-from "$(docker-compose ps -q init | head -1)" \
+          docker run --rm -it --volumes-from "$(docker-compose ps -q edd | head -1)" \
             jbei/edd-node:latest /bin/bash

-      then, you may run commands such as `grunt test`.

 #### Helpful Python Packages <a name="Helpful_Python"/>